 You have the right as an individual to find out what information we hold about you and make corrections if necessary.
 You also have the right to ask us to not use the information by choosing not to give your consent on the registration form.

-If you have any specific questions that are not covered in this section, or want to know what information we currently store on you, please mail your enquiry to:
+If you have any specific questions that are not covered in this section, or want to know what information we currently store on you, please see our Contacts Us section.

 What Is A Cookie?